banner

 How to lessen your microplastic exposure

-A litre (34 oz) of bottled water can hold an average of 240,000 tiny pieces of plastic.
+Rethink your drink: A liter (34 oz) of bottled water can hold an average of 240,000 tiny pieces of plastic.
 Instead, drink filtered tap water (the best home filters to remove microplastics are those with membrane filtration).

-We’ve grown so accustomed to plastic that we accept it as the status quo.
-But does the fruit you buy really need to come packaged in plastic?
-Can you spare an extra minute to wash a metal or glass container instead of throwing dinner leftovers into a plastic zipper food storage bag or using plastic food wrap?
-Bring awareness to how much plastic you use on a daily basis and begin to challenge the status quo.
+Question reality: We’ve grown so accustomed to plastic that we accept it as the status quo.
+Bring awareness to how much plastic you use daily and begin to challenge the status quo.

 This article was originally published in the October 2024 issue of alive magazine.